 A dirty air filter will cause the engine to stall, sputter or run unevenly.
 Most manuals will tell you to change the fuel filter every 200 hours, but to keep it simple, you should change it once a year.

-Even if you use a fuel stabilizer, you should still change the fuel filter because they don’t do the same job.
+Even if you use a fuel stabilizer, you should still change the filter because they don’t do the same job.

 7. Low oil level